9 FAM 603.2

 (4) (U) Inquiries Concerning Attorney Representation: Each post has the discretion to establish its own policies regarding the extent to which attorneys and other representatives may have physical access to the Consulate or attend visa interviews, taking into consideration such factors as a particular consulate’s physical layout and any space limitations or special security concerns.
 Whatever policies are set must be consistent and applied equally to all.
 For example, either all attorneys at a particular post must be permitted to attend consular interviews or all attorneys must be prohibited from attending interviews.

 b.
 (U) Corresponding With Representative of Record: You may correspond directly with the applicant’s representative of record, even in cases where the applicant is physically present in the United States, unless the applicant requests otherwise.
-However, the fact that there is a representative of record does not preclude the post from corresponding with the applicant (see 9 FAM 603.2-8), provided the post sends a copy of the communication simultaneously to the applicant's representative.
+However, the fact that there is a representative of record does not preclude the post from corresponding with the applicant (see 9 FAM 603.2-8 above), provided the post sends a copy of the communication simultaneously to the applicant's representative.
 If the representative inquires about the reasons for refusal of a visa, the delay in issuing the visa, or any other aspects of a visa case, the reply must contain only pertinent facts which are unclassified.

 d.
 (U) Sample Letter to an Attorney Regarding Case Status: